FalixNodes-Software/KB-articles/content/_posts/falix/dashboard/2025-02-19-server-properties.md

 - **Live preview** -- see exactly how your MOTD will appear in the server list as you type
 - **Color buttons** -- all 16 Minecraft color codes (section-sign 0 through f) at the click of a button
 - **Formatting buttons** -- bold, italic, underline, strikethrough, obfuscated, and reset
-- **Quick templates** -- pre-made MOTDs for common themes (Welcome, Colorful, Gradient, Survival, Creative, Minigames, Skyblock, Factions, Prison, Christmas, Halloween, and more)
+- **Quick templates** -- pre-made MOTDs for common themes (Welcome, Colorful, Fancy, Gradient, Survival, Creative, Minigames, and Skyblock)
 - **Multi-line support** -- Minecraft MOTDs can have up to 2 lines, and the editor supports both

 ### Resource Pack Prompt Editor

 When you require a resource pack, Minecraft shows players a prompt asking them to accept or decline.
-This editor works just like the MOTD editor with color and formatting buttons, plus its own set of quick templates.
+This editor works just like the MOTD editor with color and formatting buttons, plus quick templates for common prompt styles (Friendly, Required, and Optional).
 The preview shows the prompt with Yes/No buttons exactly as a player would see it.

 ### Resource Pack Upload